degauss-org/pm/README.md

 will produce `my_address_file_geocoded_pm_v0.1.2.csv` with added columns named `pm_pred` and `pm_se`, and a row for each date between the provided `start_date`s and `end_date`s.

-PM data will be downloaded in chunks based on geographic location and year.
-Our PM estimates are currently private, and access requires authenication through Amazon Web Services (AWS) S3.
-Please contact us for a credentials file.
-This file must be located in the user's working directory when calling the container.

 ## geomarker methods

 This container was built using the [addPmData](https://github.com/geomarker-io/addPmData) package.
 More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repo.